-CIVL2001 Geotechnical Analysis and Geosynthetics 42.0 Hours Geotechnical science is a fundamental topic in civil construction projects.
-The focus of this course includes the study, analysis and design of various principles of soil science.
-Emerging and sustainable materials and methods are evaluated.
-Emphasis is placed on developing knowledge towards construction projects including retaining walls, and soil stability.
+CIVL2001 Geotechnical Analysis and Geosynthetics 42.0 Hours Students are introduced to the study, analysis and design of various principles of soil science.
+Emerging and sustainable materials and methods are analyzed and evaluated.

+Emphasis is placed on developing knowledge towards construction projects including retaining walls and soil stability.

-P- CONS1004 Construction Practices and Design: Materials and Material Testing
+P- CONS1004 Construction Practices and Design: Material Testing

-CIVL2002 Stormwater Management / Best Management Practices 21.0 Hours This course includes the review of common stormwater management techniques and industry practices.
+CIVL2002 Stormwater Management / Best Management Practices 21.0 Hours In this course, students review the common stormwater management techniques and industry practices.
 Students discuss and evaluate current trends and best management practices for urban developments.
 Computer software skills related to hydraulic modelling are introduced.
-This laboratory course provides students with hands-on application of the common modelling software standard in the civil industry.
+This laboratory course includeshands-on application of the common modelling software standard in the civil industry.